Consumed by Islamic State, Iraq's Anbar province a key battleground again

 But the Iraqi government, the U.S. military and Iraqi forces have no ready solution for tribes whose towns are now encircled, not far from the airbase.

-In the village of Zuait albu Nimr, 45 kilometers northwest of Ramadi, the Albu Nimr tribe has been fending off Islamic State since the beginning of October.
+In the village of Zuait albu Nimr, 45 kilometres northwest of Ramadi, the Albu Nimr tribe has been fending off Islamic State since the beginning of October.

 They have relied on air drops of small amounts of ammunition, but their survival is minute to minute.